 Brazil occupies half of South America’s landmass – this vast country contains 7,400 km of coastline and a wide diversity of biomes, including the Amazon basin.
 It is known for its rich, colourful culture, a unique melding of Portuguese, native Indian, and African influences.

 HSBC was established in Brazil in 1997.
 With a dedicated team of experienced professionals on the ground, HSBC aims to provide support to large local corporates, multinationals and foreign institutional investors.
-In May of 2020, HSBC Brazil implemented a full wholesale bank proposition, which serves as an ideal hub for international businesses.
+Our wholesale bank proposition serves as an ideal hub for international businesses.

 I look forward to welcoming you to Brazil and providing you with solutions that will help your business grow!